Licensure Information for Dental Students

 The information provided here is subject to change and was updated in the fall of 2015.
 It is essential to read the licensure requirements as published by the state board of dentistry, prior to taking an examination or applying.

-Download the table below for a summary of which clinical examinations are accepted by state dental boards for initial dental licensure:
+Download the table below (PDF) for a summary of which clinical examinations are accepted by state dental boards for initial dental licensure:

 Clinical Testing Agencies